Stackclash/5e-vault/5. Mechanics/Bestiary/Elemental/Magmin.md

 "cr": "1/2"
 "traits":
 - "desc": "When the magmin dies, it explodes in a burst of fire and magma.
 Each creature\
-    \ within 10 feet of it must make a DC 11 Dexterity saving throw, taking dice:\
+    \ within 10 feet of it must make a DC 11 Dexterity saving throw, taking dice:2d6|text(7)\
-    \ 2d6|avg (2d6) fire damage on a failed save, or half as much damage on a successful\
+    \ (2d6) fire damage on a failed save, or half as much damage on a successful\
     \ one.
 Flammable objects that aren't being worn or carried in that area are ignited."
   "name": "Death Burst"
 - "desc": "As a bonus action, the magmin can set itself ablaze or extinguish its flames.\